ufidon/ct/mod3/tml.md

 ☯ Theorem 3
 ---
-The union and intersection of two recursively enumerable languages is recursively enu­merable
+The `union and intersection` of two recursively enumerable languages is recursively enu­merable
-- the set of recursively enumerable languages is closed under union and intersection
+- the set of recursively enumerable languages is `closed under union and intersection`
 - Given two TMs T₁ and T₂, then there exist a TM T₃ such that
-  - `ACCEPT(T₃)=ACCEPT(T₁)+ACCEPT(T₂)`
+  - union: `ACCEPT(T₃)=ACCEPT(T₁) + ACCEPT(T₂)`
+  - intersection: `ACCEPT(T₃)=ACCEPT(T₁) ∩ ACCEPT(T₂)`

 The encoding of TMs
 ---
-- A TM can be completely described by a summary table
+- A TM can be completely described by a `summary table`
+  - Each state is encoded as a positive number
+    - with START as 1 and HALT as 2
 - ![l00](./img/l00.png)
   - each row is a 5-element tuple `(from, to, read, write, move)`
   - `from` and `to` are state numbers
   - `read` and `write` are characters, # or Δ
   - `move` is a direction, either L or R
-- then this table can be encoded as words of a regular language
+- then this table can be `encoded as words of a regular language`

 - For a general row